MotherTongues/mothertongues-UI-Web/README.md

 MTD-UI has had significant help from a huge number of people including but not limited to Patrick Littell, Mark Turin, & Lisa Matthewson.

 As well as institutional support from the [First Peoples' Cultural Council](http://www.fpcc.ca/) and SSHRC Insight Grant 435-2016-1694, ‘Enhancing Lexical Resources for BC First Nations Languages’.

+This version of MTD Web UI was built using the _incredible_ [Angular NgRx starter](https://github.com/tomastrajan/angular-ngrx-material-starter) by Tomas Trajan.
+If you're an Angular developer, go check it out!

 ## License